Your browser is no longer supported

 Even on a campus full of busy, engaged students, Kudakwashe Rutendo stands out for how much she packs into her schedule.

-The fifth-year Vic student is on track to graduate in November and somehow juggles her coursework with a flourishing career in film and television.
+The fifth-year Vic student is on track to graduate this fall and somehow juggles her coursework with a flourishing career in film and television.
 She was named one of TIFF’s 2023 Rising Stars for her breakout role in the drama Backspot, which follows two students (played by Rutendo and fellow Canadian actor Devery Jacobs) on their journeys to become professional cheerleaders.

 She’s immersed in the literary world as well.
 Rutendo placed second on Canada Reads 2024, the annual CBC competition in which celebrities “champion” Canadian books and are eliminated Survivor-style until a winner is crowned.
 Rutendo, who championed Shut Up You’re Pretty by Téa Mutonji, made it to the final vote before falling to author Heather O’Neill, who was defending The Future by Catherine Leroux.